 "And I'm chopped liver?" the original voice said, coming from a tiny woman with brown hair.

 "Why would anyone chop liver?"
 Buffy asked, using bubble-headed blonde voice number three, perfected during a week long GJ op at a beauty pageant.

 "Cute," said neon hair.
 "Do people actually fall for that act?"

 Buffy winked at her.
 "Who says it's an act?" she said, before breaking her cookie in half and handing half to Josie.

 "I still think she could be Kim Possible in disguise," said snarky voice.
 "What's your middle name?"

-"Anne," Buffy said.
+"Anne, with an 'e'," Buffy said.
 "Still not Kim Possible," she added, scrunching up her nose like she'd smelled something disgusting.

 "Do the curtains match the drapes?" neon girl said with a lear.
 "I say we take the Pet elsewhere and find out."

 "Pet?"
 Buffy asked.
 "And no, but still not a redhead," she said, not phased by the crude comment.
 She'd had worse directed at her.
 Conversations could get fairly crude on a long stakeout, even in a supposedly upstanding organization like GJ.